ADGEfficiency/data-science-south/content/lessons/shell.md

 $ ls
 ```

-To reproduce this in your terminal, you only need to type `lang:shell-session:ls`.
+To reproduce this in your terminal, you only need to type `ls`.

-### Using the Shell as a REPL
+### Using the Bash Shell as a REPL

-We can use the shell as a REPL to list the current directory files & directories using the `lang:shell-session:ls` program:
+We can use the shell as a REPL to list the current directory files & directories using the `ls` program:

 ```shell-session
 $ ls